Vitamin D: Proven To Help

 Last month, we picked a few of our power hitters in protecting your immune system, and recommended Cod Liver Oil due to its high levels of vitamin A and D. As scientists rush to understand COVID-19 one piece of validating research has developed, pinpointing those with a Vitamin D deficiency to be more vulnerable to the virus.

 Here's what they are saying, The Journal of Aging Clinical and Experimental Research -- found that COVID-19 infections and deaths were higher in countries where people had low vitamin D levels, such as Italy and Spain, compared to northern European countries where average vitamin D levels were higher.
 The online journal MedRxiv, a team from Northwestern University in Evanston Ill, analyzed data from 10 countries, including the United States.
 This study also concluded that low vitamin D levels were linked to a hyperactive immune system response.

 Dr. Frank Lau, an associate professor of clinical surgery at Louisiana State University indicated his research showed patients whose levels are low in vitamin D had a weaker immune response to the coronavirus.
 He said his research showed that Vitamin D strengthens the immune response allowing the body to develop antibodies to the virus and prevent it from spreading throughout the body.

-Sunlight is one of the best sources of Vitamin D. When the sun’s ultraviolet B (UVB) rays come in contact with person’s skin, our tissues start producing Vitamin D for the body to use.
+Sunlight is one of the best sources of Vitamin D. When the sun’s ultraviolet B (UVB) rays come in contact with person’s skin, our tissues start producing vitamin D for the body to use.
 Frequent to moderate exposure to the sun can have great benefits in Vitamin D production however, prolonged exposure without proper protection can be dangerous and is discouraged.

-Clinical trials to see if Vitamin D can help already infected patients are
+Clinical trials to see if Vitamin D can help already infected patients are now getting started.